 Motorized adjustable beds are another popular option and, again, they come in different grades.
 In this category you typically get what you pay for.
 Avoid value options that are not much more than a motorized folding cot.
 They will not provide the kind of stability you need.
 You can expect to pay upward of $1,500 to $2,000 for a Queen; $2,500 and up for a King.

-Adjustable platforms from Leggett & Platt, Reverie or any of the major “S” brands can be good options.
+Adjustable platforms from Leggett & Platt can be a good option.
 Look for :

 Recommended Platform Beds if you are looking...